guiohm/hexo-theme-phase-green/README.md

 Feel the flow of time with Phase, the most beautiful theme for [Hexo].
 This is a fork from the [original phase theme](https://github.com/hexojs/hexo-theme-phase).
 You may find a demo [here](http://guilhaume.fr/blog/).
 The main changes are:
 - Color is now green
-- I added french language support
+- Added french language support
-- I added polygons support into phasebeam
+- Added polygons support into phasebeam
-- I added a shutdown timer with friction into phasebeam so that it does not keep moving and using CPU/GPU ressources
+- Added a shutdown timer with friction into phasebeam so that it does not keep moving and using CPU/GPU ressources
 - Removed controls in the gallery widget when only one image.
 - Added an exerpts link feature
+- Improved open graph tags + add default site image
+- Fixed gallery photos url
+- Added sharing on article but not home page
+- Fixed comments

 ## Install